Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Methodology

-Considering both precision and recall are defined with clear meanings, we can interpret the L-score value diagnostically by referencing the individual interpretations of either precision or recall.
-Suppose the L-score-based matching degree for the cluster-class pair $(k, c)$ is 0.1.
-This indicates that the matching performance is limited by either 0.1 precision or 0.1 recall.
-If precision is the smaller one, the 0.1 L-score-based matching degree is limited by the fact that 90\% of the representations within the cluster are not correctly classified, or alternatively, only 10\% are accurately predicted as belonging to the matched class.
-If recall is the smaller one, the 0.1 L-score is limited by the fact that 90\% of the relevant representations in the predefined class are not retrieved by the cluster, or alternatively, only 10\% of the relevant class members are successfully retrieved.
+We now demonstrate how to diagnostically interpret the match of each cluster-class pair based on the L-score-based matching degree, as it offers direct access to the most limiting matching factor.
+Suppose the L-score-based matching degree for a given cluster-class pair $(k, c)$ is $0.1$.
+Given our assumption drawn from Liebig's Law of the Minimum, its matching performance is limited by either a precision of $0.1$ or a recall of $0.1$.
+If precision is the smaller value, the $0.1$ L-score-based matching degree is interpreted as: the matching performance is limited by the fact that $90\%$ of the representations within the cluster do not belong to the matched semantic class, or alternatively, only $10\%$ of them truly belong to the matched semantic class.
+If recall is the smaller value, the matching degree is interpreted as: the mismatch is due to the fact that $90\%$ of the representations in the predefined representation division are not retrieved by the cluster, or alternatively, only $10\%$ of them are successfully retrieved.